-Over 1 in 10 (13%) of pregnant women in Cardiff and Vale smoke on booking, and increasing the number of referrals of pregnant women who smoke to cessation services is a key priority.
+Over 1 in 9 (12%) pregnant women in Cardiff and Vale smoke on booking, and increasing the number of pregnant women who smoke who accept a referral to smoking cessation services and attend an appointment, is a key priority.
 Working with the Midwifery team, the local public health team have established an e-referral process for pregnant women wishing to stop smoking, and are monitoring adherence to NICE guidance by carbon monoxide (CO) testing at all antenatal appointments.
+Evidence exists that a dedicated Midwifery Support Worker trained in Smoking Cessation, based within the Midwifery team, achieves the highest rate of pregnant women accepting support and quitting smoking and plans have been agreed to implement this role during 2020.